Back to Blog

 • Exclusive menu items: Certain dishes or combos available only through the app

-• Early access to new items: App users get to try new menu additions before they appear anywhere else
+• Early access to new items: App users try new menu additions before anyone else

 The Indian Market Opportunity

 India's food delivery market is projected to reach $21 billion by 2027.
-The aggregator duopoly of Swiggy and Zomato controls the majority of this, but the direct ordering segment is growing faster than the aggregator segment.
-This is driven by:
+Swiggy and Zomato control most of that.
+But the direct ordering segment is growing faster than the aggregator segment, driven by:

-• Rising smartphone penetration: Over 900 million smartphone users in India by 2026, making app-based ordering accessible to a massive audience.
+• Rising smartphone penetration: Over 900 million smartphone users in India by 2026, putting app-based ordering within reach of a massive audience.

 • UPI ubiquity: Digital payments are frictionless.
 Customers are comfortable paying through apps.

-• Customer fatigue with aggregator pricing: Platform fees, surge pricing, and delivery charges are pushing customers to seek direct alternatives.
+• Customer fatigue with aggregator pricing: Platform fees, surge pricing, and delivery charges are pushing customers toward direct alternatives.

-• Restaurant awareness: More restaurant owners understand the long-term cost of aggregator dependency and are actively investing in direct channels.
+• Restaurant awareness: More owners understand the long-term cost of aggregator dependency and are investing in direct channels.

-• WhatsApp integration: India's dominant messaging platform can serve as a powerful distribution and ordering channel when integrated with a restaurant app.
+• WhatsApp integration: India's dominant messaging app can serve as a powerful ordering channel when paired with a restaurant app.

-Multi-outlet restaurant chains like Behrouz Biryani, Faasos, and Oven Story (Rebel Foods brands) generate significant revenue through their own apps.
-Even single-location restaurants with strong local followings are finding success with branded ordering apps, particularly in metros and tier-2 cities.
+Multi-outlet chains like Behrouz Biryani, Faasos, and Oven Story (Rebel Foods brands) generate strong revenue through their own apps.
+Even single-location restaurants with a loyal local following are finding success with branded ordering apps, especially in metros and tier-2 cities.

 Getting Started: From Idea to Launch

-Here is a practical roadmap for restaurants looking to launch their own app:
+Here is a practical roadmap for restaurants ready to launch their own app:

 • Week 1-2: Define your feature requirements, delivery model, and budget.
 Our cost guide helps with budgeting.